esther-poniatowski/eresthanaconda/README.md

    - `CHANNEL_USERNAME`: GitHub username associated with the token, i.e. `esther-poniatowski`.

 4. Implement a GitHub Action Workflow:
-   Define a workflow (e.g., `.github/workflows/build-deploy.yml`), following the template provided in `templates/build-deploy.yml`.
+   Define a workflow (e.g., `.github/workflows/publish.yml`), following the appropriate template provided in `templates/` (platform-specific or "noarch").
    This workflow must:

    - Build the package for the required platforms using `conda-build`.